JupiterOne/sdk/packages/integration-sdk-core/docs/createIntegrationHelpers.md

 - `createEntityType`: A function to generate entity types with `${integrationName}_${entityName}` pattern.
-- `createIntegrationEntity`: A function to create a entity metadata and a typed create entity function.
+- `createEntityMetadata`: A function to create a entity metadata and a typed create entity function.

 #### Example